tomascherian/tp/docs/DeveloperGuide.md

 **Note:** The lifeline for `ReminderCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

+#### Design considerations:

+##### Aspect: How to allow users to receive reminders

+* **Alternative 1 (current choice):** Create a `reminder` command that allows users to specify the number of days to return the result of upcoming meetings.
+    * Pros:
+        * Gives users flexibility in specifying the time frame they want to receive reminders for
+        * Easy to implement.
+    * Cons:
+        * User has to manually specify number of days.

+* **Alternative 2:** Set number of days reminders, so that when user call reminder command meetings upcoming in a fixed number of days will be displayed.
+    * Pros:
+        * User does not have to manually specify number of days since it is fixed.
+    * Cons:
+        * User has no flexibility to specify the time range he wants to receive reminders for.

 ### Archive